latticeboltzmann/2d-lb/README.md

 ![Vortex Sheets](https://github.com/latticeboltzmann/2d-lb/blob/master/pictures/vortex_sheets.png)

-An easy-to-read implementation of the D2Q9 Lattice-Boltzmann simulation.
-We have an implementation of the code in Cython, Python, and OpenCL.
+An easy-to-read implementation of the D2Q9 Lattice-Boltzmann simulation in Python, Cython, and OpenCL.
 Our OpenCL code isn't too slow; we achieve roughly 325 MLUPS!

 To install, just use